ury-erp/pos/FEATURES.md

 - Search bar to quickly locate specific menu items, enhancing speed and accuracy during busy periods.

 - Toggle visibility of menu item image based on "View Item Image" checkbox in POS profile.

+- Menu filtering with a select box for selecting courses from the restaurant menu , which displays the available courses.

 - Menu filtering with Button All - Display all menu item.
 Priority - displays only prioritized items.